 It is always best practice to start planning early and give yourselves ample time to make your decisions.
 In some cases, this means 1-2 years before the project, in other cases 6 months can be enough time.

-And now that you have a better idea of the amount of money required, your focus can turn to raising funds though your Contingency Reserve fund (3/4 vote), Special Levy (3/4 vote) or from a Depreciation Report (majority vote).
-This is a choice that varies from one strata to another depending on many factors.
+And now that you have a better idea of the amount of money required, your focus can turn to raising funds through your Contingency Reserve fund (3/4 vote), Special Levy (3/4 vote), or from a Depreciation Report (majority vote).
+This is a choice that varies from one strata building to another depending on many factors.

 Over the following months you will want to give your project the best opportunity for success, but taking some additional steps including: